 - Pour over top of bread mix, cover and store in the fridge at least 30 minutes to overnight.

 - Bake covered for 30 minutes, then uncovered for 20 minutes.

-- Serve the cinnamon french toast recipe warm with additional toppings.
+- Serve the baked french toast recipe warm with additional toppings.

 YES, yes and yes!
-This baked cinnamon french toast recipe is best when it can sit overnight in the fridge.
+This baked french toast recipe is best when it can sit overnight in the fridge.
 If you want to make the cinnamon french toast the day of the minimum chill time is 1 hour.
-You can’t rush perfection people!
+You can’t rush perfection people.

-Sure, you can use a different type of fruit for this baked cinnamon french toast, but I suggest sticking to the berry family.
+Sure, you can use a different type of fruit for this baked breakfast casserole, but I suggest sticking to the berry family.
 For example, you could use blueberries, strawberries, raspberries, cherries or a mix.

 Leftovers from this overnight french toast recipe should be stored in an airtight container in the fridge.
-The max this baked cinnamon french toast recipe will stay fresh is 2 days in the fridge.
+The max this recipe will stay fresh is 2 days in the fridge.
 Also, to re-heat the cinnamon french toast you can warm it up in the oven or microwave until hot.

 Yes, you can use frozen blackberries in place of fresh ones.
-Also, let the frozen blackberries thaw before you add them to the cinnamon french toast.
+Just let the frozen blackberries thaw before you add them to the casserole.
 This will help them cook better and release some of their excess liquid before baking.
 That way your french toast isn’t soggy.